jenniferslagt/vue-weather-app/README.md

 * Props are used for data from the parent to the component(s).
 * You can use $emit and $on to send data from the child and receive it on the child.
 * I understand how to use conditional states.
 * You can toggle CSS classes based on the dynamic data.
+Fun fact: I changed the background based on the temperature with a simple class.
+When it's "warm" the background will be a desert, otherwise it will be a cold snowy background.

 In short: this project was focused on working with components and dynamic data with Vue.js.
+I used the tutorial as a begin, then I splitted it up in more components and added some other features to make this work (check the sources for more info).

 ## Project setup